Elegant and Romantic Beaded Heart Earrings: a Step-By-Step Tutorial

 Two 7 x 5 mm or 8 x 6 mm vertically drilled jet black faceted glass teardrop beads, either Czech fire polish or vintage Swarovski crystal teardrop beads.

-Two vertically drilled 12 mm red glass heart shaped beads.
+Two vertically drilled 12 mm red glass heart shaped beads or the new Swarovski crystal heart-shaped beads style #5741.
 If you can't find 12 mm heart-shaped beads, you can substitute any size between 10 mm and 14 mm, although obviously the proportions of the design will change.

 Two 8 mm jet black faceted round crystal beads, preferably Swarovski or Preciosa crystal for the best sparkle.
 Alternatively you could substitute jet fire polished glass beads.